If you have ever gone through the process of hiring a team of SDRs, you are well aware of the amount of time and frustration this brings.

 Don’t short-change yourself on the research you do when partnering with an SDR Bootcamp.
 While all of these programs claim to be producing graduates that now have the “experience” that proves they will be successful in this role, every program has a completely different way of getting the students into that graduated status.

 If you are considering hiring from an SDR Bootcamp, it is super important that you know exactly what the “experience” the graduate has gained and what that means for you.
-Besides some of the basic cost-level questions you will be asking the potential partner, here are the top 3 things you absolutely need to dig into before hiring from an SDR Bootcamp.
+Besides some of the basic cost-level questions, you will be asking the potential partner, here are the top 3 things you need to dig into before hiring from an SDR Bootcamp.

 1. What is the focus of the training program?

-It is essential to make sure you share the responsibilities of the role you are hiring for and make sure the SDR Bootcamp shares with you how their training develops the candidates in alignment with your role.
+It is essential to ensure you share the responsibilities of the role you are hiring for and make sure the SDR Bootcamp shares with you how their training develops the candidates in alignment with your role.
 Make sure you dive deep into this area.
 If they are open to sharing with you an outline of the content of their training program, bonus!

 2. What is required of a student to be considered a graduate?

-Training someone to become an effective and successful SDR is not as simple as providing them some book knowledge in a classroom setting, administering a quiz, and calling them a graduate.
-Many SDR Bootcamps are not addressing the real issue when it comes to developing solid SDRs.
-You cannot really know if someone is going to be productive as an SDR until you put them in the role and let them experience what it looks like to actually live in that environment for a period of time.
-They need to feel what it’s like to make 60 – 80 calls a day, hearing no, getting hung up on, and going hours without a decent conversation.
-How that person deals with this adversity will be a huge indicator of their success in this role.
+Many SDR Bootcamps are not addressing the real issue when developing solid SDRs.
+You cannot know if someone will be productive as an SDR until you put them in the role and let them experience what it looks like to live in that environment for some time.

 Most of the programs stop short.
 They teach their students via a live classroom environment or provide videos for them to watch at their convenience.
-Then, followed by some testing, the students are declared certified or graduated.
-This really provides very little value to either the student or the employer.
+Then, after some testing, the students are declared certified or graduated.
+This provides very little value to either the student or the employer.
 They have never taken the knowledge they gained and proven that they can apply it in the real world.

 3. What guarantee do you have that the SDR will be successful?